brikis98/yevgeniy-brikman-homepage/_posts/2012-01-01-code-complete.md

 ## The not so good

-One downside to the book is that it seems to largely focus on OO languages (C++, Java) and even older imperative ones (C, Ada, etc).
+One downside to the book is that it seems to largely focus on OO languages (C++, Java) and even older imperative ones (C, Ada, etc.).
 There is virtually no consideration given to functional programming.
 This is a shame, as immutable variables, pure functions, and lack of side effects inherently solve or mitigate MANY of the code complexity and readability problems he discusses in the book.
 I chuckled at a line in the book where he says "Recursion isn't useful often...", which is true in the languages he used, which don't support tail call optimization.

-The book also pre-dates the open source explosion, github, cheap/free access to amazing tools and cloud services, and the growth of continuous integration/deployment.
+The book also pre-dates the open source explosion, GitHub, cheap/free access to amazing tools and cloud services, and the growth of continuous integration/deployment.
 These have had some pretty profound impact on software development that are not taken into account in the book.

 ## Quotes